 6. Everything for Marysieńka

-The Polish king Jan III Sobieski and Marysieńka’s love story is so popular that it is even taught at Polish schools.
+The love story of Poland’s King Jan III Sobieski and Marysieńka is so popular that it is even taught at Polish schools.
 Sobieski tried to prove his love in many ways, including funding the building of a special residence for his wife.
-In Marysieńka’s favourite spot, he built Marie Mount (which later morphed into Marymont, currently a district of Warsaw), a lovely palace located on the embankment of the Vistula, hidden amongst the greenery.
+In Marysieńka’s favourite spot, he built Marie Mount (which later morphed into Marymont, currently a district of Warsaw) – a lovely palace located on the embankment of the River Vistula, hidden amongst the greenery.
 It was designed by one of the finest Baroque architects, Tylman van Gameren.

-After the Sobieski’s death, Augustus the Strong, Poland’s next king, turned the palace into a hunting pavilion.
-Later the palace underwent numerous metamorphoses, often changing its functions and owners.
-Eventually, a church was built on its foundations, while the green areas which played host to Marysieńka’s long strolls morphed into today’s Kaskada park.
+After Sobieski’s death, Augustus the Strong, Poland’s next king, turned the palace into a hunting pavilion.
+Later, the palace underwent numerous metamorphoses, often changing its functions and owners.
+Eventually, a church was built on its foundations, whilst the green areas which played host to Marysieńka’s long strolls morphed into today’s Kaskada Park.
 Many traces of this royal love story can be found in the kings’ main residence, the Wilanów Palace.

-When in 1511 Łukasz Górka III, the Duke of the Poznań province, settled down at an estate in Szamotuły, few expected how cruel he would become.
-He soon modernised the estate, turning it from a mediaeval castle into a Renaissance building.
-He adapted the fortified tower for living purposes.
-He chose princess Elżbieta to be his wife.
-She was the rich and beautiful granddaughter of Poland’s king, Zygmunt Stary.
+Łukasz chose Princess Elżbieta to be his wife.
+She was the rich and beautiful granddaughter of Poland’s King Zygmunt Stary.
 However, he was not the only one to find her irresistible – she had crowds of admirers who wanted to ask for her hand in marriage.
-(On several occasions, she was even taken hostage and forced into marriage – they were, however, never recognised.)
+(On several occasions, she was even taken hostage and forced into a marriage, but these were never recognised.)

 8. The king's agent

-Henrietta was the king's agent – not was she in charge of Poniatowski's agenda and set up meetings with Prussian and Russian dignitaries but also was charged with organising meetings with other ladies.
+Henrietta was the king's agent.
+Not only was she in charge of Poniatowski's agenda and set up meetings with Prussian and Russian dignitaries, but she was also was charged with organising meetings with other ladies.
 Allegedly, her house at Krakowskie Przedmieście served as a royal love shack for years.

-Lulierka would spend her summers at the residence dubbed Hermitage, located in the royal Łazienki park.
-It is here that she held countless feasts and soirées, which delighted Warsaw's liberated high society, thirsty for gaieties, while thoroughly disgusting conservatives.
-Her lavish and wanton lifestyle seemed to suit her – she passed away at the ripe age of 86 (which at the time was quite a feat).
-She is buried at the Powązki cemetery, a burial place for many illustrious Poles.
+Lulierka would spend her summers at the residence dubbed Hermitage, located in the royal Łazienki Park.
+It is here that she held countless feasts and soirées – which delighted Warsaw's liberated high society, thirsty for gaieties, whilst thoroughly disgusting conservatives.
+Her lavish and wanton lifestyle seemed to suit her – she passed away at the ripe age of 86 (which at the time, was quite a feat).
+She is buried at Powązki Cemetery, a burial place for many illustrious Poles.